Hereditary politicians: Taiwan

 The Three-noes Policy was the diplomatic relationship with China during President Chiang Ching-kuo.
-These three noes includes: no contact, no compromises and no negotiation with the Chinese Communists.
+These three noes include: no contact, no compromises and no negotiation with the Chinese Communists.

 Criticisms

 One of the biggest harms of hereditary politicians is corruption or bribery, something that is especially common for countries like the Philippines with its political power and economic powers highly intertwined.
 The concentration of political power "perpetuates a culture of dependency between an economically/politically dominant patron" which often leads to corruptions and bribery.

 Moreover, hereditary political families tend to pass down their ideology and previous works from one generation to another.
 This suggests that the new generation is likely to be trapped by their family preoccupations.
 For instance, the Prime Minister of Japan, Shinzō Abe, has been eagerly pushing the revision of the Constitution of Japan, a policy which he inherited from his grandfather.
 Many regard Abe's assertive attitude to revise the Constitution as his political weakness.
 Also, political families tend to have strong dependency with specific interest groups within the society.
 In order to maintain the relationship, it becomes difficult for politicians to make reforms which may challenge the interest of their support groups.

 There is also the so-called Carnegie effect describes the effect of how inherited fame and political network may decrease one's incentive to work hard.
 Most hereditary politicians were able to get a political position with relatively less effort compare to those who had no political background.
 Inherited advantages impede one's ambition to enrich himself.
 For instance, hereditary candidates have inherited political connections from their predecessors; therefore, they do not need to work hard for bureaucratic or academic competence in order to gain their position.